 Any Amazon links below are affiliate links, which means I earn a small commission at no cost to you if you click and finalize an order.
 As an Amazon Associate, I earn from qualifying purchases.

-How Do I Winterize My Garden?
-9 Simple Steps
+How to Winterize a Garden in 9 Simple Steps

 There’s a day every fall when we feel a chill in the air and the sun heads out of sight much sooner than it used to.
 At that time, we realize we finally have to accept it: winter is almost here.

 This year, we’ve had a longer fall than usual – we had our first hard frost in the last week, and have yet to see any snowflakes.
 However, we can’t wait until the ground is completely frozen to winterize the garden!
-So pick a decently warm and sunny day and get started.
+So read through these tips on how to winterize a garden, pick a decently warm day, and get started.

 Step #1: Bring in Tender Plants